jbesomi/texthero/CONTRIBUTING.md

 You can name it as you wish.
 A good practice is to give the branch a meaningful name so others know what you are working on.

+**Example branch name**: `33-fixing-wordcloud-issue`.
+Here `33` indicates this [issue tracker ID](https://github.com/jbesomi/texthero/issues/33), `fixing-wordcloud-issue` is a short and actionable description of what your PR is about.
+Use hyphens as separators.

 ```
 $ git checkout -b new-branch
 ```

 1. Add your changes

 Try to commit regularly.
 In addition, whenever possible, group changes into distinct commits.
-It will be easier for the rest of us to understand what you worked just by reading the description of your commit.
+It will be easier for the rest of us to understand what you worked on just by reading the description of your commit.

 ```
 $ ...